blacktrub/cli-stream-chat/README.md

 You must have golang compiler for running

 ## TODO features
+- Fetch an active youtube live stream link by channel name
 - Support twitch stikers
 - Write to twitch
 - Write to youtube (seems impossible)